 Author: Emma Yates-Badley

-Social media gets a bad rap.Read the full story..
+Extinction Rebellion gets a lot of bad press.Read the full story..

 Sign up for Northern Soul newsletter

 Oooohhhh!
 Peaky Maskers.
 Filming has started on the sixth and final series. pic.twitter.com/WuW5vo592Z

 “The need for us is still there.”
 At 28, Junior Akinola is the first person under 30 to chair a board of a major performing arts venue in the UK.
 But that didn't stop Manchester's Contact Theatre from hiring him. northernsoul.me.uk/the-need-f… @cparkwriter @Jr_JT3 @ContactMcr pic.twitter.com/tobyXTPpOc